ROCm/rocprofiler-sdk/source/docs/how-to/using-rocprofv3.rst

 .. code-block:: bash

     export PATH=$PATH:/opt/rocm/bin

 Before you start tracing or profiling your HIP application using ``rocprofv3``, build the application using:

 .. code-block:: bash

-  cmake -B <build-directory> <source-directory> -DCMAKE_PREFIX_PATH=/opt/rocm cmake --build <build-directory> --target all --parallel <N>
+    cmake -B <build-directory> <source-directory> -DCMAKE_PREFIX_PATH=/opt/rocm
+    cmake --build <build-directory> --target all --parallel <N>

 Options
 ---------

-Here is the list of ``rocprofv3`` command-line options.
+Here is the sample of commonly used ``rocprofv3`` command-line options.
 Some options are used for application tracing and some for kernel profiling while the output control options control the presentation and redirection of the generated output.

 .. list-table:: rocprofv3 options
   :header-rows: 1